qulishen/Harmonizing-Light-and-Darkness/README.md

-# A-Symphony-of-Prior-guided-Data-Synthesis-and-Adaptive-Focus-for-Nighttime-Flare-Removal
+This repository provides the official implementation for the following paper:

-This repository provides the official implementation for the following paper.
+Harmonizing Light and Shadow: A Symphony of Prior-guided Data Synthesis and Adaptive Focus for Nighttime Flare Removal